-Political proportionality

-Comes from legal rules that require that committees of the council include elected politicians in proportion to the size of their political groups on the council as a whole.
+Political proportionality Comes from legal rules that require that committees of the council include elected politicians in proportion to the size of their political groups on the council as a whole.
 This does not apply to the cabinet, cabinet committees, licensing committee or community councils.

-Portfolio holder

-Responsible for ensuring the effective management and delivery of executive functions.
+Portfolio holder Responsible for ensuring the effective management and delivery of executive functions.
 Each portfolio holder has specific areas of responsibility allocated to them by the leader.
-(See Part 3B - Cabinet portfolios)
+(See Part 3B - decisions are taken.
+See Part 4 of the constitution.

+Cabinet portfolios)